Category Archives: 2019 Films

 Terrence Malick returns to the big screen with A Hidden Life (2019), a lavish, sprawling beauty with a more structured plot than many of his other films.

-His recent offering, The Tree Of Life (2011), though marvelous, lost some viewers with its spirituality and lack of pacing.
+His recent offering, The Tree of Life (2011), though marvelous, lost some viewers with its spiritual themes and lack of pacing.

-With A Hidden Life, the director offers more substantial writing and an easier-to-follow story.
-It seems we can never get enough of World War II Nazi stories and conflict in cinema, as the topic remains relevant and powerful.
+With A Hidden Life, the director presents more substantial writing and a more straightforward story.
+It seems we can never get enough of World War II Nazi stories and conflict in cinema, as the topic remains relevant and robust.

-This one stands out to me in a powerful way because it is based on a real-life figure, and although set in 1940’s Germany and Austria, shrieks of relevance in current United States history as Malick offers clear parallels to the Donald Trump era.
-Frightening stuff.
+This one stands out to me in a powerful way because it is based on a real-life figure.
+Although set in 1940s Germany and Austria, it resonates with great relevance in current United States history, as Malick offers clear parallels to the Donald Trump era—frightening stuff.

-He weaves the past with the present, so Trump and Hitler’s personalities are comparisons, and the supporters of each are portrayed as similar.
+He weaves the past with the present, so Trump and Hitler’s personalities are compared, and the supporters of each are portrayed as similar.
 Again, frightening stuff.

 This leads to many conflicts for Franz and his family as they face the wrath of once kindly neighbors, and the vicious Nazis.

-The artistic details are gorgeous as frequent scenes of lush landscape erupt in a frenzy.
-The statuesque mountains in the background, a shot of a running stream, the characters digging, planting, and growing produce, all are exquisite, adding a grandness and a spirituality.
+The artistic details are gorgeous, as frequent scenes of lush landscape erupt in a frenzy.
+The statuesque mountains in the background, a shot of a running stream, the characters digging, planting, and growing produce —all are exquisite, adding a grandness and spirituality.

-Advisable is to watch the film on the big screen, though I did not and still marvel at these sequences.
+It is advisable to watch the film on the big screen, although I did not, and I still marvel at these sequences.

 Treated barely better than Jews were in concentration camps, he was nonetheless mocked, humiliated, and eventually executed.